 Remove Chromium Browser

-Finally, if Chromium no longer fits your requirements, you can easily uninstall the browser using the method that matches your original installation.
+If Chromium no longer fits your requirements, uninstall it using the method that matches your original installation.

 Remove Chromium via APT

-For example, if you installed Chromium through APT, remove it with the following commands:
+If you installed Chromium through APT, remove it with the following command:

 sudo apt remove chromium